dotnet54/multivariate-measures/README.md

 ## Source Code

-Since this close is closely related to the TS-CHIEF project (https://github.com/dotnet54/TS-CHIEF), some utility functions from the project are used in Multivariate Elastic Ensemble.
-This includes code to read ARFF, CSV or TS files, supporting math and statistical functions, and so on.

 This project was developed using IntelliJ IDE and uses Maven to manage its dependencies.
 You can import the project to IntelliJ, and it will automatically set up the project and import dependencies using the ``pom.xml`` file.